How To Make Friends When You Have No Friends

 - If you start spending time with someone regularly, keep seeing them and try to deepen the relationship.

-Your success at making friends will be affected by on how hard you work those steps, regardless of what your current circumstances are.
+Your success at making friends will depend on how hard you work those steps, regardless of what your current circumstances are.
 If you go to a bunch of events full of people you have things in common with, start a lot of conversations, and make an effort to invite anyone you like to hang out, you'll have a group of buddies sooner or later.
-Sure, you may have to make some adjustments along the way, say by switching the places you try to meet people if your first choice isn't working, but the main steps are solid.
+Sure, you may have to make some adjustments along the way, say by switching the spot where you try to meet people if your first choice isn't working, but the main steps are solid.

 ...The main obstacles for most friendless people are mental ones